FerdinandNathaniel/E-star/to-do.md

 ### Bugs
 - After 10+ calls, it's increasingly likely there won't be enough options left for the 'recommender' in utils.find_relevant_emotions() to recommend 'far distance' emotiosn, leading to index out of bounds error when trying to retrieve a description from a None value.
+- Clicking on 'add to collection' just after clicking on an emotion will not register as the screen refreshes.
+Due to API call taking time, whilst not blocking any inputs from user, after which it refreshes page with information it had when user originally clicked the big emotion button.

 ### Short-term
 - When pushing the repo online, do a fresh install on new env to see which installs are actually necessary to run the program